krypted/Shamirs-Secret-Sharing-Swift/README.md

 # Shamirs-Secret-Sharing-Swift
 Ported Adi Shamir's Secret Sharing Into A Swift Package with a Command Line Interface to Generate and Shard Keys

 Based on Adi Shamir's Secret Sharing (https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
-The intent is to split a secret into multiple parts, called shares.
+The intent is to split a secret into multiple parts, called shares (or shards).
 The shares can then be used to reconstruct the original secret.
+Because it works on integers, this project has been expanded to encrypt a secret into an Elliptical Curve Cryptography (ECC) key and then to shard that.

-Now you can copy the binary version to your Mac's bin folder to run it directly:
+Can be compiled or copy the binary version to your Mac's bin folder to run it directly:

 `cp shamirssecret /usr/local/bin/shamirssecret`